-The Board held eleven meetings during fiscal 2020.
-During fiscal 2020, all directors attended at least 75% of the meetings of the Board and the committees of the Board on which they served during the period.
+The Board held twelve meetings during fiscal 2021.
+During fiscal 2021, all directors attended 100% of the meetings of the Board and the committees of the Board on which they served during the period.
+Ms. Fritzsche joined the Board on October 27, 2020 and has attended all meetings since joining the Board.
 Although the Company does not have a formal policy regarding attendance by the Board members at the Annual Meeting, it encourages and expects all of its directors to attend.
-At the 2019 Annual Meeting, all of the directors then serving on the Board attended.
+At the 2020 Annual Meeting, all of the directors then serving on the Board attended.